Custom-made Hindu pilgrimage tour of lower Mustang during the monsoon

 The plan was to spend the next three days going on jeep rides combined with some hiking to get acclimatized to altitude before going to Muktinath for their pilgrimage, as they come from sea level and tropical weather, we were preventing high altitude sickness and getting appropriately acclimatized.

 We went out for a long walk that involved getting to the riverbank of the Kali Gandaki river, walking over at old Jomsom, having lunch.
 We walked back to our hotel for high tea and left towards Shyang village in the afternoon.
 We returned to the Hotel in the evening in time to order dinner, go for our shower before dinner.
 We were pleasantly surprised when we came out for dinner by some live music at the Himalayan Java café at the Hotel.
-Shruthi jumped in to sing a couple of numbers with the Barista who also doubled as a musician in the evenings when they have some customers.
+Shruthi jumped in to sing a couple of numbers with the Barista, who also doubled as a musician in the evenings when they have some customers.
 It was a fun day and evening was filled with laughter during dinner.
 We turned in early as we had started very early and had another day ahead of us.

 Tukche and overnight at Marpha

-I got up early to witness the sunrise on Mount Nilgiri and surrounding valley.
+I got up early to witness the sunrise on Mount Nilgiri and the surrounding valley.
 The peak was covered by clouds but was clearing slowly.
 The flights took place right on time this morning; we could hear the aircraft come and leave, as the airport is just a stone’s throw away from the whole town of Jomsom.
 We had breakfast and left in a jeep to the historic village of Tukche.
 The drive is beautiful along the raging Kali Gandaki river, past many apple, peach orchards and farmland with stunning views and surprisingly blue sky amid partially cloudy weather; after all, we were in the Himalayan rain shadow.

 History of Tukuche

-Tukche has a rich history; in the 18th century, one of the village headmen convinced the Shah king to allow his villages and clansmen fight along with them as soldiers rather than “slaved Bhutias” as demanded by the King.
-Back then there were warrior clans and the middle and high hills Tibeto Burman ethnic group, also known as Bhutia – were considered slaveble.
+Tukche has a rich history; in the 18th century, one of the village headmen convinced the Shah king to allow his villages and clansmen to fight along with them as soldiers rather than “slaved Bhutias” as demanded by the King.
+Back then, there were warrior clans and the middle and high hills Tibeto Burman ethnic group, also known as Bhutia – were considered slaveble.
 The headman Kaluram Sherchan also played a vital role in their conquest of a part of Tibet with intelligence from their decades of trade with Tibet.
 His inside knowledge allowed the Nepalese army to take over a town with ease, which impressed the King, who granted him anything he wished for.
-Kaluram, in turn, proposed to be a tax collector in his region and the King would be paid an annual royalty as tax; the Kali Gandaki region used to trade with Tibet and India.
+Kaluram, in turn, proposed to be a tax collector in his region, and the King would be paid an annual royalty as tax; the Kali Gandaki region used to trade with Tibet and India.
 Kaluram was granted his wish, and this turned the fortunes of his family and descendants.
-His family is now one of the most affluent in Nepal and overseas as well.
+His family is now one of the most affluent in Nepal and overseas, as well.

 We walked around Tukche village admiring the whitewashed houses and cobblestone footpath, apple and apricot orchards.
 We had lunch and drove back to Marpha.